Hi Everyone! I am so excited to show you how to make a classic quilt block, the sailboat block. The sailboat block is easy and fun.

 STEP 3: Boat Assembly

-To make the rectangular boat strip, make half-square triangles with the final 3 1/2" square of background fabric and the 3 1/2" square of boat fabric.
+To make the rectangular boat strip, make half square triangle with the final 3 1/2" piece of background square and the 3 1/2" square of boat fabric.
 Draw a diagonal line from corner to corner on the lighter fabric.
 With the right sides together, lay the pieces together aligning the raw edges.
 Stitch one-quarter inch away from the center drawn line on each side.

 STEP 4: Sewing Block Together